How to succeed as the leader of a distributed team?

 So it’s especially important that, no matter what your formal review practices are, you take the opportunity to provide frequent feedback to your team.
 Let them know how they’re doing.
 Give them the space to share their concerns.
 Be generous in offering praise and support.
 And most importantly: don’t be afraid to let them know if this is a challenging time for you, too.

 Break Down Barriers

-Remote work can be socially isolating, and this is accentuated at a time when your team is stripped of many of their social outlets.
-It will be more difficult than ever for them to maintain a neat separation between the ‘personal’ and ‘professional.’
+Remote work can be socially isolating.
+Working remotely can make it difficult to maintain a neat separation between the ‘personal’ and ‘professional.’
 And, as a leader, you can help to ease this burden by reducing or removing that expectation.